betty254809/phase-1-project/README.md

-Aviation Accident Analysis - README
+                        ### Aviation Accident Analysis - README
-Overview
+                          #Overview
 This project analyzes aviation accident data to identify trends, risks, and safety recommendations.
 The goal is to support aviation stakeholders in making informed decisions about aircraft safety, weather-related risks, and operational best practices.

-Business Understanding
+                               ###Business Understanding
-Stakeholder
+          #Stakeholder
 The primary stakeholders are aviation companies, regulatory authorities, and aircraft operators looking to minimize accident risks and improve safety measures.

                             Key Business Questions
-Which aircraft models have the highest accident rates?
+1.Which aircraft models have the highest accident rates?
-How does weather impact accident severity?
+2.How does weather impact accident severity?
-What are the most critical flight phases where accidents occur?
+3.What are the most critical flight phases where accidents occur?
-Data Understanding and Analysis
+4.Data Understanding and Analysis
-Source of Data
+5.Source of Data
          The dataset is sourced from the National Transportation Safety Board (NTSB) and includes aviation accident and incident reports from 1962 to 2023.

 Description of Data
 Event Details: Date, location, accident number